-We are funded by the Scottish Government and Aberdeenshire's Health and Social Care Partnership to support third sector organisations who are delivering a service within Aberdeenshire in the following please visit our website by clicking here.

-Development: Further information on any of the subjects within this document is available from your local Development Officer.
-To find out how to contact the relevant person, by clicking here
+We are funded by the Scottish Government and Aberdeenshire's Health and Social Care Partnership to support third sector organisations who are delivering a service within Aberdeenshire in the following ways: Development: Further information on any of the subjects within this document is available from your local Development Officer.
+To find out how to contact the relevant person, please visit our website by clicking here .
 Funding Search: Our dedicated Funding Officer regularly updates our funding webpage with information to help fund your group.
 You can find out more by clicking here.
 Office Services: We support organisations by offering services such as independent examination of accounts, payroll provision and PVG services.
-Further details can be found

-Member Services: You can join us and become a member: Information can be found by clicking here.
+Further details can be found by clicking here .
+Member Services: You can join us and become a member: Information can be found by clicking here .